 Early church fathers like Clement of Rome, Ignatius, Tertullian, Melito, Cyprian, Irenaeus, Theodoriet, Cyril of Jerusalem all lived and died, wrote volumes of theology and wrote thousands of works on diverse topics without uttering a single word about the Assumption of Mary.

-Catholics claim that the grave of Mary was unknown and therefore must have been taken to heaven bodily.
+Catholics argue that the grave of Mary was unknown therefore, she must have been taken to heaven bodily.
 But early church writings show that the burial sites of many other early Christians were also unknown.
 For example, John Chrysostom wrote:

 This raises another point, the fact that someone’s body wasn’t found doesn’t mean that a bodily assumption has occurred.
-That Mary’s tomb wasn’t known or her remains weren’t found doesn’t imply she was bodily assumed into heaven.
-If you examine the writings of the church fathers, you would realize that they were silent about the Assumption.
-Why?
-Because it didn’t happen!
+That Mary’s tomb wasn’t known or her remains weren’t found doesn’t imply that she was bodily assumed into heaven.

 “In a later message, he [Epiphanus] says that she [Mary] may have died and been burned, or been killed- as a martyr.
 Or she remained alive, since nothing is impossible with God and he can do whatever he desires; for her end, no one knows … Epiphanus does not speak of a bodily resurrection and remains noncommittal on the way Mary’s life ended … He suggests several different hypotheses and draws no firm conclusion”

 If the Assumption of Mary lacks historical support, where did it originate?
-A respected patrologist records:
+A respected patrologist explains: